 At a time when other walls are being built to keep immigrants out, The Weir asks questions about what it means to be Australian, channelling the music of our cultural heritage and stories that embrace the beauty and ugliness of who we were and who we are – reflecting on the edge of the Weir, eating the best bloody pies in the world.

-The Weir will be released on Compass Bros Records, through Universal Music Australia in September.
+The Weir is out now on Compass Bros Records, through Universal Music Australia.

 For further information please contact: